ppy/osu-wiki/news/2025/2025-08-22-beatmap-spotlights-summer-2025.md

 *primarily suggested by [nevqr](https://osu.ppy.sh/users/14269506)*\
 *described by [Yasuho](https://osu.ppy.sh/users/8458835)*

-Let's all take a well needed breather and go back to one of the greatest maps the osu!taiko World Cup 2025 had to offer.
-Of course, we are talking about [Supire - Dead Aire](https://osu.ppy.sh/beatmapsets/2347284#taiko/5048624) mapped by [Jayceko](https://osu.ppy.sh/users/19951350) and [Nwolf](https://osu.ppy.sh/users/1910766), this year's Quarterfinals Tiebreaker.
+Let's all take a well-needed breather and go back to one of the greatest maps the [osu!taiko World Cup 2025](/wiki/Tournaments/TWC/2025) had to offer.
+Of course, we are talking about [Supire - Dead Aire](https://osu.ppy.sh/beatmapsets/2347284#taiko/5048624) mapped by [Jayceko](https://osu.ppy.sh/users/19951350) and [Nwolf](https://osu.ppy.sh/users/1910766), this year's Quarterfinals tiebreaker.

 Amazing design and song meets beatmapping extraordinaire — a collab we didn't know we needed.
 The techy mapping style is greatly supported by this song's neurofunk atmosphere.
 From start to finish, players receive plenty of difficult snapping and slider velocity changes and a custom song experience that can very easily cause goosebumps.
-Also turn on the storyboard, made by [binarie](https://osu.ppy.sh/users/15632854) for the full experience.
+Also remember to turn on the storyboard by [binarie](https://osu.ppy.sh/users/15632854) for the full experience.

 What are you waiting for?
 Make sure to go play it if you haven't already!
 And if you have...
 PLAY IT AGAIN!